OUIsolutions/VibeScript/docs/cli_usage.md

 ```

 ### Interpret a file
-to interpret a file, just call
+to interpret a file, just call ,and the runtime will interpret **main.lua**
 ```bash
 vibescript main.lua
 ```